How to Dissolve an LLC in Arizona? (Step by Step Guide)

-The LLC dissolution process can be complicated, but it is important to understand the common dissolution steps involved and why it dissolves an Arizona LLC.
+The dissolution process can be complicated, but it is important to understand the common dissolution steps.

-This article will provide a detailed explanation of each step involved in dissolving an LLC in Arizona.
-We will also highlight why business owners might choose to dissolve their LLCs, focusing on voluntary and involuntary dissolution.
+This article will provide a detailed explanation of each step involved in the Arizona LLC dissolution.

-LLC members must vote to dissolve the LLC.
+LLC members must vote to dissolve the Arizona limited liability company.
 The dissolution vote must be unanimous unless your LLC operating agreement provides otherwise.
-You'll need a majority vote if that's what your operating agreement requires.
+You'll need a majority vote if that's what it requires.

-To hold the dissolution meeting, give each member written notice of the meeting date, time, and location at least ten days in advance.
-At the meeting, discuss the LLC dissolution and vote.
+To hold our dissolution meeting, we gave each member written notice of the meeting date, time, and location at least ten days in advance.
+At the meeting, we discussed the dissolution and vote.

 LLC owners must let their creditors and lenders know about the planned dissolution before they officially dissolve the business entity.

-It is only after all business debts, and obligations have been paid off or taken care of that an LLC can be dissolved and the remaining LLC assets distributed among LLC members.
+In our case, it was only after all business debts, and obligations had been paid off that our LLC could be dissolved and the remaining LLC assets distributed among LLC members.

 Arizona LLC must pay all outstanding taxes before the dissolution.

-The LLC Articles of Dissolution must include the name of the limited liability company, the formal date of filing, the effective date of dissolution, and the signatures of all members.
+When filing our LLC Articles of Dissolution we included the name of the Arizona limited liability company, the formal date of filing, the effective date of dissolution, and the signatures of all LLC members.

 How Much Does It Cost to Dissolve an LLC in Arizona?

-Arizona Corporation Commission charges a $35 filing fee for the Articles of Termination.
+It costs $35 to dissolve an LLC in Arizona.
 Expedited processing is charged an additional $35, and this service shortens the processing period to just a few business days.